LucasMartin96/algoviz/README.md

 A interactive web application that visualizes Dijkstra's pathfinding algorithm in real-time.
 Built with Next.js, TypeScript, and TailwindCSS.

+## Project Deployment

+The project is live!
+You can view it here: [https://algoviz-three.vercel.app/](https://algoviz-three.vercel.app/)

 ## Features

 ### 🎯 Interactive Graph Creation